MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Get-CauClusterRole.md

 ```

 ## DESCRIPTION
-The **Get-CauClusterRole** cmdlet gets configuration properties of the Cluster-Aware Updating (CAU) clustered role on the specified cluster.
+The **Get-CauClusterRole** cmdlet gets configuration properties of the Cluster-Aware Updating (CAU)
+clustered role on the specified cluster.

 ## EXAMPLES

 ### Example 1: Get information about a CAU clustered role on the specified cluster
 ```
-PS C:\> Get-CauClusterRole -ClusterName "CONTOSO-FC1"
+Get-CauClusterRole -ClusterName "CONTOSO-FC1"

 Name                                                        Value
 ----                                                        -----